sajter/poker/README.md

 # Poker
 A free, open-source RedM script for poker vorp.

 I am not responsible for the script, it is not my property.
-The script has been converted from RSG to VORP, and the appearance has also been modified.
+The script i converted from RSG to VORP, and the appearance has also been modified.
-If anyone has the time and knowledge, please feel free to share with others.
+Any changes will be updated; if you add something, share it with others.
 Every new addition will be updated until we reach the ideal free poker script.

 Please make the language change yourself, as I did it for my own.